Fermi scale from quantum gravity scaling solution: Conclusions

 A first numerical investigation of a setting with an ultraviolet fixed point at nonvanishing gauge and Yukawa couplings suggests that a realistic Fermi scale may indeed be possible.
 The result is far from being conclusive since a systematic investigation how $\varphi_0/M_p$ depends on assumptions for the ultraviolet fixed point needs to be performed.
 Nevertheless, it is intriguing that already a first investigation of a model for an UV-fixed point has found a tiny ratio $\varphi_0/M_p$ without any particular tuning of parameters.
+This may, of course, also be accidental.
 We leave a systematic investigation of the dependence of $\varphi_0/\Lambda_\QCD$ on properties of the UV-fixed point for future research.

-The ratio $\varphi_0/M_p$ or $\varphi_0/M_p$ predicted for the scaling solution for a given UV-model is not necessarily the end of the story.
+The ratio $\varphi_0/M_p$ predicted for the scaling solution for a given UV-model is not necessarily the end of the story.
 In a general functional renormalisation setting the couplings flow away from the scaling solution due to the presence of relevant parameters.
 If the Fermi scale is associated to a relevant parameter it cannot be predicted in a general setting.
+If for a given short distance model the predicted value of the Fermi scale conflicts with observations, the largest intrinsic mass scale has to be above the Fermi scale.
+The second condition for predictivity of the ratio $\varphi_0/M_p$ is therefore that the largest intrinsic mass scale is much below the Fermi scale.

 On the other hand the setting of fundamental scale invariance postulates that no deviation from the scaling solution occurs.
 Fundamental physics is described by the exact scaling solution of functional renormalisation.
 In this case $\varphi_0/M_p$ is predicted for a given model.
 It is highly non-trivial that this prediction coincides with observation.
-If one can find acceptable short distances models which yield the correct prediction for $\varphi_0/M_p$ this could be interpreted as a strong hint towards fundamental scale invariance.
+If one can find acceptable short distance models which yield the correct prediction for $\varphi_0/M_p$ this could be interpreted as a strong hint towards fundamental scale invariance.
 If not, fundamental scale invariance may be excluded.
 These statements extend to settings where the largest intrinsic mass scale generated by the flow away from the scaling solution is far below the Fermi scale.

+Fundamental scale invariance offers a dynamical mechanism for a vanishing cosmological constant and dynamical dark energy.
+Its predictivity for the ratio of the Fermi scale over the Planck mass may have excluded this possibility.
+With the present investigation this has not happened.
+The option of fundamental scale invariance provides a powerful tool for restricting possible short distance models.

 Finally, a given short distance model for physics around and beyond the Planck scale may not be valid to infinitely short distances.
 It may be itself an intermediate effective theory which could be replaced far beyond the Planck scale.
 In this case the sharp prediction for $\varphi_0/M_p$ would be weakened to an infrared interval.
 The allowed interval for $\varphi_0/M_p$ would result from the requirement that $\lambda_m$ does not grow to huge values for $\tilde{\rho}$ within the range of validity of the intermediate model for quantum gravity.
 The difference between the observed value of $\varphi_0/M_p$ and the precise prediction of the short-distance model would indicate the scale $\tilde{\rho}$ where the intermediate model of quantum gravity has to be replaced.